-Today we visit the ruins of Sannai Maruyama in Aomori.
-Discovered in 1992, the Sannai Maruyama Archaeological Site (三内丸山遺跡) is the largest and one of the most complete and best preserved Jomon Period (13000-300 BC) villages in Japan.
+Today I visit the ruins of Sannai Maruyama in Aomori.
+Discovered in 1992, the Sannai Maruyama Archaeological Site is the largest and one of the most complete and best-preserved Jōmon Period (13000-300 BC) village in Japan.

 Morioka to Aomori

 I and my wife, Mani were on a short tour of Tohoku region.
 We were thoroughly refreshed from our previous day at Jōdogahama beach in Iwate.
 The day was bright and sunny as we checked out of our hotel and walked down to Morioka Station to catch the train to Aomori.
 As we entered the JR Station, we were quite pleased to see it was still decorated, in lieu of the just-passed Tanabata celebrations.

 Tanabata originated from a romantic legend about two lovers that are only able to meet each other once a year.
 This festival is held across Japan on July 7 or August 7 depending on the region.
 It’s said that your wishes will come true if you write them down on strips of paper called the tanzaku and hang them on bamboo branches.
 We left a tanzaku wish note praying for a happy future at one of the booths.

 The Shinkansen takes only an hour for the journey from Morioka to Aomori, however, Mani didn’t posses a JR Pass and in order to save some money, we used the limited express train.
 It was a long 3-hour journey but felt rather shortened by the animated chats about the places we were yet to explore around these parts.